rforbiodatascience23/Group_10_project/README.md

 # Group_10_project
+## Contributors

+Christina Christiansen s223094
+Chunxu Han s220311
+Matilde Uth s195796
+Michelle Sollok s194681
+Pelagia Derizioti s222822

+## Overview
 The project seeks to reconstruct visual models based on a specific dataset.
 The primary goal is to enhance comprehension of the process involved in building these models and derive informed decisions and conclusions from the dataset

-## Overview

 1. load the data
 2. clean the data